stanislavsabev/dotfiles/README.md

 # My dotfiles

-Checkout the branch for each os
+Checkout folders for each os